drawwithcode/2018-group-work-group-15/README.md

 The main concept behind our project is Anxiety, not everyday anxiety but unreasonable levels of anxiety that affect many of us and make it difficult to complete even simple tasks.<br>
 We want to raise awareness on anxiety disorders through a simple interaction that shows how hard it is to keep up when not in complete control of ourselves.<br>
-To do that we developed 4 objects with the relative intractions each one to convey different feeling:
+To do that we developed 4 objects with the relative intractions each one to convey a different feeling:
 1. The bar that has to be kept balanced
 2. The circles to make disappear by clicking
 3. The bullets that you have to shield yourself from